afterschoolstudio/Depot/README.md

 ## Edge Cases WIP

-* When the sheet reference field references are deleted, the line value goes to "", the default values are cleared, and the sheet is reset to "".
+* When the sheet that a `line reference` field references is deleted, the line value goes to "", the default values are cleared, and the sheet is reset to "".
-* When the line reference field references are deleted the lines that pointed to that line get their linked value set to "".
-Defaults that pointed to that get pointed to ""
+* When the line that a `line reference` field references is deleted the lines that pointed to that line get their linked value set to "".
+Defaults that pointed to that get pointed to "".
-* If the sheet column is modified for a line reference field, the defaults and values stay as their old values but display an error that they link to an unreachable value
+* If the sheet column is modified for a line reference field, the defaults and values stay as their old values but display an error that they link to an unreachable value.

 ## Release Notes